PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. First audit the adjacent `_optimize_transpose_split_channelwise_tail_to_single_post_nchw` helper, its two production sequence positions, active match counts on the same five short representatives, downstream SLICE behavior, public-output handling, and ordering dependency on the new binary/Split owner.
+2. First audit the adjacent `_optimize_transpose_unary_split_concat_single_post_nchw` helper, its two production sequence positions, active match counts on the same five short representatives, its Split-axis and Concat-axis ownership, public-output handling, and ordering dependency on the two indexed Split-root owners.
 Do not implement until that characterization is recorded.
-3. If the audit confirms the shared semantic boundary, extend `split_channelwise_layout.py` with a separately planned nonbinary root while sharing only proven axis/closure primitives.
-Keep every constant rewrite transactional, especially shared SLICE begin/size tensors.
+3. If the audit identifies a safe semantic boundary, add a separately planned unary-root family while reusing only the already-proven typed-axis, metadata, adapter, graph-index, and LayoutState primitives.
 Use focused synthetic checks and one short sequential production comparison; do not run a Tier corpus unless explicitly requested.
 4. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line